HitMeBabyOneMoreByte/ModelTrainingAndTestingEzgi/README.md

 ## About the Project
-This project was developed as part of a graduation project.
+This project was developed as part of a university graduation project.
 The development was completed in April 2025.